Chymyst/chymyst-core/docs/roadmap.md

 - 0.1.7 New compile-time restrictions, towards guaranteeing single reply for blocking molecules.
 It is now not allowed to call blocking molecules inside loops, or to emit replies in any non-linear code context (such as, under a closure or in a loop).
 Change of artifact package from `code.chymyst` to `io.chymyst`.
 This version is the first one published on Sonatype Maven repository.

-- 0.1.6 A different type-safe mechanism now implements the syntax `a()` for emitting molecules with `Unit` values; no more auxiliary classes `E`, `BE`, `EB`, `EE`, which simplified code and eliminated the need for whitebox macros.
+- 0.1.6 A different type-safe mechanism now implements the syntax `a()` for emitting molecules with `Unit` values; no more auxiliary classes `E`, `BE`, `EB`, `EE`, which simplifies code and eliminates the need for whitebox macros.
 Breaking API change: `timeout(value)(duraction)` instead of `timeout(duraction)(value)` used previously.
 An optimization for the reaction scheduler now makes simple reactions start faster.
 The project build has been revamped: now there is a single JAR artifact and a single SBT project for `Chymyst`, rather than 3 as before.
 A skeleton "hello-world" project is available in a separate repository. `Chymyst` has been moved to a separate repository as well.
 Various improvements in the compile-time analysis of reactions: livelock detection now understands that molecules emitted under `if/else` constructions are not always emitted.

 - 0.1.5 Bug fix for a rare race condition with time-out on blocking molecules.
 New `checkTimeout` API to make a clean distinction between replies that need to check the timeout status and replies that don't.
 Documentation was improved.
 Code cleanups resulted in 100% test coverage.
 Revamped reaction site code now supports nonlinear input patterns.